qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 Pagination
 --------------------

-Pagination of long list of features is implemented in OGC API through ``next`` and ``prev`` links, QGIS server construct those links by appending ``limit`` and ``offset`` to the base URL.
+Pagination of a long list of features is implemented in the OGC API through ``next`` and ``prev`` links, QGIS server construct those links by appending ``limit`` and ``offset`` to the base URL.